visgl/deck.gl/docs/api-reference/attribute-manager.md

 # AttributeManager Class

-The `AttributeManager` class automated attribute allocation and updates.
+The `AttributeManage` class provides automated attribute allocations and updates.

 Summary:
 - keeps track of valid state for each attribute